DeltaDizzy/Lambda-Station-Decals/README.md

 CC BY-NC-SA 4.0 for all images provided.

+GPLv3 for all modified files

-GPLv3 for all code and models provided courtesy of blackheart612.
+GPLv3 for all of blackheart612's code and models.
 (Apparently, I don't need his permission.
 I decided to get it anyway.)